 Recently I have been looking to get a more comfortable bike for longer trips and for my two up riding when the poor old Mrs gets dragged along with me.
 The new GT version of the Tracer comes complete with a set of colour matched side cases, a manageable seat height and on the demo I rode a comfort seat.
 All this on a bike for around £8k seems almost to good to be true

 I took the little MT over one of my standard runs up over Clee Hill and covered around 40 miles or so.
 What a cracking bike…quick, cornered well and the brakes dealt with the available performance without any fuss or drama.
 It looked well built too and I really enjoyed myself for the hour so I was out.
-There are a few downsides however and I have to say the bike is a bit lacking in character…it is a bit like that quiet bloke in office whose name you can never remember and people forget to invite to the official socials.
-He is good at his job, always on time, never off sick and never asks for a pay rise.
-This is the MT07 Tracer GT to a tee unfortunately.
+There are a few downsides however and I have to say the bike is a bit lacking in character…it is a bit like that quiet bloke in the office, but he good at his job, always on time, never off sick and never asks for a pay rise.
+This is the MT07 Tracer GT to a tee fortunately.
 There absolutely nothing wrong with it, the ONLY thing it lacks a little soul and ironically the ‘comfort’ seat wasn’t…not for me anyway and I come ‘pre-padded’ so to speak!

 Looking very cool in blue